smart-edge-open/specs/doc/openness_howto.md

 Prerequisites:
 - An internet browser to access the login page.
-- REACT_APP_CONTROLLER_API='http://<Controller_IP_address>:8080' added to Controller's "~/controller-ce/ui/controller/.env.production" file.
+- REACT_APP_CONTROLLER_API='http://<Controller_IP_address>:8080' added to Controller's "~/edgecontroller/ui/controller/.env" file.
 - If working behind proxy or firewall appropriate ports open.
 - Controller set up (including the UI application) and running.

 The following steps need to be done for successful login:
 - Open internet browser.
-- Type in http://10.237.223.158:3000/login in address bar.
+- Type in http://<Controller_ip_address>:3000/login in address bar.
-- Enter you username and password (default username: admin) (the password to be used is the same that which was provided during Controller bring-up with the "-adminPass <pass>" parameter).
+- Enter you username and password (default username: admin) (the password to be used is the password provided during Controller bring-up with the CCE_ADMIN_PASSWORD in "~/edgecontroller/ui/controller/.env").
 - Click on "SIGN IN" button.

 ![Login screen](howto-images/login.png)